December 30, 2020

 Didn’t do so well in history at school?
 No worries.

 Here’s an historical fact that’s easy to remember.
 Millennials are the largest generation in the US.
 Ever.
 Even larger than the Baby Boomers.
-Those born between the years 1980 to 2000 number over 92M.
-These numbers dwarf the generation before them: Generation X at 61M.
+Those born between the years 1980 to 2000 number over 92M.¹ That dwarfs Generation X at 61M.

-When you’re talking about nearly a third of the population of North America, it would seem that anything related to this group is going to have an effect on the rest of the population and the future.
+When you’re talking about nearly a third of the population of the United States, it would seem that anything related to this group is going to have an effect on the rest of the population and the future.

 Here are a few examples: